Malav-P/Malav-P.github.io/_notes/2025-02-20-annotated-transformer.md

     width: 100vw;
     position: relative;
     left: calc(-50vw + 50%);
-    line-height: normal; /* This overrides the line-height attribute in the .body style for the default layout.
+    line-height: normal; /* This overrides the line-height attribute in the .content-container style for the default layout.
 This should fix issue where diagrams have text that looks shifted up. */
 }
 </style>